YKW-Modding/yo-docs/modding-guides/audio/add-sounds.md

 parent: Audio
 ---

-# How to add sounds
+# How to Add Sounds
 **original guide by @whisperito on discord**